-3 Choose your machine and click Next.
+- 3 Choose your machine and click Next.

-- 4 Input the PIN which the LCD shows in step 6, and then click Next. - 5 Choose your network that you want to connect to, and then click Next. - 6 Click Close. - 7 If your wireless device is connected successfully, the display shows Connected.
+- 4 Type the PIN which the Touchscreen shows in step 6, and then click Next.

+- 5 Choose your network and then click Next.

+- 6 Click Close.

+- 8 If your wireless device is connected successfully, the display shows Connected.

 The machine will print your machine's wireless status report.
 If the connection failed, check the error code on the printed report.
-See Quick Setup Guide: Troubleshooting.
+(See Quick Setup Guide: Troubleshooting.)